-The inherent volatility of exchange rates under a floating system increases the uncertainty of the cash flows for a multinational corporation.
+The volatility of exchange rates under a floating system increases the uncertainty of the cash flows for a multinational corporation.
 Because its cash flows are generated in many parts of the world, they are denominated in many different currencies.
 When exchange rates change, the dollar-equivalent value of the company's consolidated cash flows also fluctuates.
-For example, Toyota estimates that each 1 yen drop in the dollar reduces the company's annual net income by about 10 billion yen.
 This is known as exchange rate risk, and it is a major factor differentiating a global company from a purely domestic one.